 A recipient is an individual who has opted-in to receive emails from a business, for example when purchasing from the website.
-Recipients and their associated data are managed in recipient lists, used for omnichannel marketing.
-Recipient actions such as clicking on links in an email, can be tracked and analyzed, providing input to website owners and users for further marketing actions.
+Recipients and their associated data are managed in recipient lists that are used for omnichannel marketing.
+You can track and analyze recipient actions, such as clicking links in an email, providing input to website owners and users for further marketing actions.